 Is there such a thing as pragmatic approaches to schools' asset management software?
-Well, when our schools approached us last year about asset management we suggested to them that there seemed to be lots around and they should go and have a look at them.
+Well, when we were approached last year about school asset manager software, we suggested to them that there seemed to be lots around and they should go and have a look at them.
 We had no intentions of writing a system for this so we offered them the best advice we could at the time.

 However, more and more were coming back and telling that they weren’t impressed with what they’d evaluated.
 Either they were too expensive or too clunky or, even worst, both!
 Could we do something in this area, they enquired.